 The starting point for creating a new Wikidata entry for your band.

-Just be sure to keep the information about your band online organized and consistent with what’s found in other places on the internet (like your Wikipedia page).
+Be sure to keep the information organized and consistent with what’s found in other places, like Wikipedia and your band website.
 And make it as complete as you possibly can.
 No shortcuts here either!

 MusicBrainz have their own set of rules on how to contribute.
 You’ll probably want to get familiar with them, and then create an account.

-First, check to make sure you’re not already there, and if so just review and edit your entry as needed.
+First, check to see if you’re already there, and if so just review and edit your entry as needed.
 If not, then go ahead and add your band’s information.

 The starting point for creating a new MusicBrainz entry for your band.

-Once you’ve added your Artist profile, also add your album and song information you have too.
-Again, be as thorough and detailed as possible, and make sure the information you add here is identical to the information you’ve added to Wikipedia and Wikidata.
+Once you’ve added your Artist profile, also add your album and song information.
+And again, be as thorough and detailed as possible, and make sure the information you add here is consistent with your website, Wikipedia, Wikidata and everything else.

-Also, absolutely make sure to include your band website in your MusicBrainz profile - Google specifically recommends this too (in the same place we linked to previously).
+Also, absolutely make sure to include your band website in your MusicBrainz profile - Google has specifically recommended this in the past too.

 Band images from around the web pulled into the Knowledge Panel.

-Firstly, of course, you have to have enough images of your band on the internet for Google to use.
-So, start there - get a variety of different band images online for Google to find.
-You’ll notice that Google only shows headshot-style images in the Knowledge Panel, not abstract images such as landscapes.
+Firstly, of course, there needs to be enough images of your band publicly available on the internet for Google to use.
+They can be published anywhere trusted, such as on your website or in press articles.
+Google tends to show headshot-style images in the Knowledge Panel, not abstract images.
 So make sure you’re putting high-quality promo shots online that showcase what you look like.

 Secondly, some basic image optimization will be helpful, wherever you can do it.
 Make sure your band name is in the image alt text and file name.
-Image alt text is found only in the HTML where the image is placed, inside the <img> tag.
+Image alt text is found in the HTML <img> tag where the image is placed.
 Here’s a made-up example of how that might look in the code:

 <img src="http://www.kaiakater.com/images/kaia-kater-promo-shot.jpg" alt="Kaia Kater Promo Shoot">

-When supplying promo images to media, try to make sure they do the same thing on their websites as well, because Google might use those images too.
+When supplying promo images to the media, try to make sure they do the same things on their websites as well, if it’s possible.

-Another trick is to use YouTube thumbnails, which is where Google is getting Kaia Katers’ main image from currently.
+Another trick is to use YouTube thumbnails, which Google sometimes uses for Knowledge Panel images.
 If you have a video on your YouTube channel that you can produce a nice still from, make it into a thumbnail.

-Google is showing a YouTube video thumbnail in the Knowledge Graph.
+Google sometimes shows video thumbnails in the Knowledge Graph.

-Another trick you can try is to suggest a a main feature image directly in the Knowledge Panel, as long as you already have a basic Knowledge Panel showing, and you’re an official representative, then you can directly suggest a featured image.
+If you already have a Knowledge Panel and you’re verified in Google as an official representative, then you can directly suggest a featured image.
 Your suggestion may or may not be accepted, but it's one more thing you can try.

-There isn’t really any hard-and-fast rule for Knowledge Panel images, but these tips should get you started.
+There aren’t any hard-and-fast rules for Knowledge Panel images, but these tips should get you started.

-All of the same tips also apply to albums and songs, by the way.
-If you have an image that is specific to an album or single, like cover art, make sure you optimize the alt text as well.
+All of the same tips also apply to albums and songs.
+If you have images that are specific to an album or single, like cover art, make sure you follow all the same advice for those.